What is the goal of the Student Scholar Program?

 - Tracking data to be used for the online Year-end Report on behalf of the Community-based Learning class

 - Leading student projects o Serving as liaison between the class and their community partner

 - Event coordinating and planning

 - Collaborate with and Support the Office of Community Engagement to Complete Community Engagement assessment surveys

 - Participate in the mid-semester networking meeting

-- Collaborate with other Engaged Scholars on presentation/roundtable discussions on service learning and/ or their project (once either in Fall or Spring Semester)
+- Collaborate with other Engaged Scholars on presentation/roundtable discussions on Community-based Learning and/ or their project (once either in Fall or Spring Semester)

 * Student Scholars are not to serve as Academic Student Employees (Teaching Associates, Graduate Assistants, and Instructional Student Assistants) and, therefore, cannot participate in grading students’ work, developing lesson plans, teaching lessons, etc.